Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Go at the end of your day when your feet are at their maximum size.

-If the lacing right out of the box seems weird on your feet, unlace them and try some other lacing techniques, like these.
+If the lacing right out of the box seems weird on your feet, unlace them and try some other lacing techniques.

 Once you've found your perfect wide width hiking boot, buy two pairs if budget allows.